UnCarter25le/iSelect3C/README.md

 SQLAlchemy-Utils 0.36.0
 urllib3==1.25.3
 lxml==4.4.1
+uuid==1.30
 pip==19.2.3
 setuptools==41.0.1
 wheel==0.33.4

 Hignly recommend holding the version of pymssql at 2.1.1.

+Good to know that we are able to use pyodbc driver supported by MS to accomodate any interaction with SQL SERVER!

 To drive selenium module, I expect you guys to be equipped with chromedriver in localhost, and it's easy to see the reference: